ashishume/fastapi-learning/PROJECT_SUMMARY.md

 - WebSocket support for real-time updates
 - Optional database sharding for horizontal scaling
 - Rate limiting with Redis
+- Inter-service HTTP communication using httpx
+- Rate limit headers middleware for all responses

 **Database Schema**: